Alkanes - Definition. Properties, Formulas, FAQs

 Methane

 An additional carbon atom is attached to another carbon atom via a covalent bond in a long-chain alkane molecule.
 A total of four single covalent bonds are formed between each atom and enough hydrogen atoms.
-Oxana is a long-chained hydrocarbon.
-Alkanes with eight carbons have the molecular formula C8H18.
+Oxana is a long-chain hydrocarbon.
+Alkanes with eight carbons have the molecular formula $\mathrm{C}_8 \mathrm{H}_{18}$.

-Alkanes: Physical Properties
+Physical Properties of Alkanes

 1. Generally speaking, alkanes are non-polar molecules due to the fact that carbon and hydrogen have little difference in Electronegativity, and they have a covalent bond between them.

-2. A general rule of thumb is that polar molecules are soluble in polar solvents, whereas nonpolar molecules are soluble in nonpolar ones.
+2. A general rule of thumb is that polar molecules are soluble in polar solvents, whereas nonpolar molecules are soluble in nonpolar solvents.
 The nature of alkanes, therefore, is hydrophobic, meaning they are insoluble in water.

-3. They are however soluble in organic solvents since overcoming existing Van Der Waals Forces and generating new ones takes about the same amount of energy.
+3. They are, however, soluble in organic solvents since overcoming existing Van Der Waals Forces and generating new ones takes about the same amount of energy.

 2. Alkanes and their boiling points